Premier League games to go ahead as scheduled despite coronavirus | Goal.com

 The spread of the disease has caused several games to be postponed across Europe, while Wednesday's the Premier League match between Manchester City and Arsenal was called off hours before kick-off.

-But this weekend's games will be played as normal, the Premier League has announced.
+But the English top-flight will not be suspended, it has been announced, as this weekend's games will be played as normal.

 "Following the latest update from Government issued this afternoon, all Premier League matches will go ahead as scheduled this weekend," a statement on the Premier League website read.